National Parks Near Baltimore

 Distance From Baltimore: 50 minutes via I-95 S & I-495 W.

-Things To Do At The Clara Barton National Historic Site
+Things To See At The Clara Barton National Historic Site

 The National Park Service has restored eleven rooms, including the Red Cross offices, parlors and Clara Barton’s bedroom.
 Visitors to Clara Barton National Historic Site can see how Barton lived and worked surrounded by all that went into her life’s work.